-Join artist and teacher, Missy Tripp for a week of painting, exploration and discovery in San Miguel de Allende, Mexico
+Join artist and teacher, Missy Tripp Ronquillo for a week of painting, exploration and discovery in the charming, colorful town of San Miguel de Allende, Mexico

-Develop your own style in open air painting
+Develop your own style in mixed media painting

 Learn to work with emotion, color and rhythm